 Student Artist Award

 In 2017, Ballinglen Arts Foundation established a sponsored residency to celebrate its 25th anniversary.
-Awards are granted annually to two student emerging artist graduates of the part-time BA in Contemporary Art Practices in The Galway Mayo Institute of Technology, Castlebar Campus, and Sligo Institute of Technology.
+Awards are granted annually to two emerging artist graduates of the part-time BA in Contemporary Art Practices in ATU, Castlebar Campus, and ATU, Sligo.

 This award offers the graduate a 2-week residency at Ballinglen, including a cottage, studio, and a small cash stipend.
 It also includes a solo exhibition at the Ballinglen Gallery.

 This student award provides an opportunity to completely immerse themselves in the daily practice of making works of art and the chance to meet and interact with the Ballinglen Fellows in residence at the time.